CleverCloud/doc.clever-cloud.com/deploy/application/java/java-jar.md

-You *must* either have the `CC_JAR_PATH` environment variable containing the path to your jar or provide a `clevercloud/jar.json` file (jar.json file in clevercloud folder which is at the root of you application) that contains at least the following:
+You *must* either have the `CC_JAR_PATH` environment variable containing the path to your jar or provide a `clevercloud/jar.json` file (jar.json file in clevercloud folder which is at the root of your repository) that contains at least the following:

 ```json